Museums reviewed by parents: Eureka!

 The 'All About Me' gallery.
 Your visit starts with an exciting countdown to enter to see a short introduction video, before collecting your passport and heading off around the 'hands on, minds on' gallery, seeing how high you can reach, how far you can stride and much more.
 Don't forget to say "Hi!" to Zoom the inquisitive robot who resides there!

-The outdoor area is also a must if the weather permits – the Wonder Walk is a sensory trail to follow (with mud, sand and water to wade through!), and don't miss a spot of sandcastle-building in the largest sandpit in the North of England.
+The outdoor area is also a must if the weather permits – the Wonder Walk is a sensory trail to follow (with mud, sand and water to wade through!).

 Best for KS1 kids